Steps to Land Back: The Return of Rinihmu Pulteʻirekne from Red Bud Resource Center

 “I am committed to returning land to Indigenous stewardship, to offer some redress for past injustices to Native people,” said Mayor Schaaf, “I hope the work we are doing in Oakland with the Sogorea Te’ Land Trust can serve as a model for other cities working to return Indigenous land to the Indigenous community we stole it from.”

-In the short term, the easement would allow the Land Trust immediately to begin tending to the land, gather Native plants and foods, clean up the area, and perform environmental and natural habitat restoration.
+The easement allows the Land Trust immediately to begin tending to the land, gather Native plants and foods, clean up the area, and perform environmental and natural habitat restoration.

 Support